Our Review Process

 There is a third type of diabetes called Gestational diabetes that is observed in pregnant women.
 They may not have diabetes before their pregnancy but their blood sugar levels fluctuate post pregnancy in these cases.
 Managing gestational diabetes is important for a healthy baby and a healthy mother too.

-The prime difference is that in people with type 1 diabetes the pancreas is unable to produce insulin and for people with type 2 diabetes the pancreas is inefficient in producing an optimum quantity of insulin or the insulin produced is not used properly.
+For the question what's the difference between type 1 and type 2 diabetes ? - The prime difference is that in people with type 1 diabetes the pancreas is unable to produce insulin and for people with type 2 diabetes the pancreas is inefficient in producing an optimum quantity of insulin or the insulin produced is not used properly.
 Both of these types are forms of diabetes mellitus and lead to hyperglycemia, which is spiked blood sugar levels.
-Also know about random blood sugar normal range.

 This website's content is provided only for educational reasons and is not meant to be a replacement for professional medical advice.
 Due to individual differences, the reader should contact their physician to decide whether the material is applicable to their case.